dimaKudr/Unity.WF/README.md

 What is Unity.WF?
 --------------------------------
-Dependency injection with Windows Workflow is not as simple as with general clases.
+Dependency injection with Windows Workflow is not as simple as with general classes.
 It requires some plumbing code.
 Unity.WF is a library that allows you to use Unity container to inject dependencies into workflows in a very simple way.

 Where can I get it?
 --------------------------------